Austin Location

 608 West 12th Street, Suite B Austin, TX 78701

-At the Law Office of David D. White, PLLC: Austin Criminal Lawyer, we represent individuals facing assault causing bodily injury to a family member and help them understand what’s at stake, from protective orders to criminal records and long-term consequences.
+At the Law Office of David D. White, PLLC, we represent individuals facing assault causing bodily injury to a family member and help them understand what’s at stake, from protective orders to criminal records and long-term consequences.

 Texas law defines family violence as more than just physical assault.
 It covers a range of harmful behaviors that occur between individuals in close personal relationships.
 According to the legal definition, family violence includes: